abpio/abp-commercial-docs/en/studio/solution-explorer.md

 ![created-new-microservice-nolayers](./images/solution-explorer/created-new-microservice-nolayers.png)

-> To customize the *Microservice (service-nolayers)* module template, navigate to the solution folder, where you'll find a `_templates` folder.
+> To customize the *Microservice (service-nolayers)* module template, navigate to the solution folder in file explorer, where you'll find a `_templates` folder.
 You can edit the `service_nolayers` template based on your specific needs.

 ### Adding an Existing Module